-- Keep myself busy while working, this helps to keep my mind of whatever it is that’s bringing me down.
+- Keep myself busy while working, this helps to keep my mind off whatever it is that’s bringing me down.
 If it’s quiet I’ll deep clean things, restock, organize shelves and just focus on the tasks at hand.

 - I don’t talk about my problems while at work.
 Bringing up issues with fellow workers is just going to remind you of it, and it can also change the mood of the people you share your drama with.
 Without a doubt, it’s not something you talk about with your guests either.

-- I look at the positive outcomes of changing my attitude (I’ll make more money, easier to deal with guests and co-workers, feel a whole lot better and happier, time will feel like it’s flying by etc)
+- I look at the positive outcomes of changing my attitude (I’ll make more money, easier to deal with guests and co-workers, feel a whole lot better and happier, time will feel like it’s flying by, etc)

-- To boost my mood I’ll have a laugh with my work mates.
+- To boost my mood I’ll have a laugh with my workmates.
 I’ll bring up a story of one of the many shenanigans we’ve had together, and let the story unfold :).